Frequently Asked Questions about Greenline

 Can you convert a VW T5/6 with your rear galley conversion?

-Unfortunately the answer to this is no. We have tried in the past but we had to make so many compromises to the layout it simply was not as successful as it is in the Renault or Ford.
+Unfortunately the answer to this is no. We have done so in the past but we had to make so many compromises to the layout it simply was not as successful as it is in the Renault or Ford.
 This is due to the markedly sloping sides and back of the VW (the tumblehome) and the position where the original roof can be cut away.
-We expect things to change with the next generation of Transporter as this is understood to be a design shared with Ford and based on the replacement Transit Custom which is due to be launched in 2023.
-Watch this space!

 Can you carry out partial conversions, fit an elevating roof or rock and roll bed or heater etc?